kenstler/aws-ml-iot-lab/Challenge_2/README.md

 ### Step 6 - Installing Greengrass on the device

-In this step we’re going to take our software package and certificates and get them configured on our Intel NUC
+In this step we’re going to take our software package and certificates and get them configured on our device

 Copy the following to your Device :

-MLandIoT_core.pem.crt and MLandIoT_core.pem.key file to your home folder which is: /home/nuc-user
+MLandIoT_core.pem.crt and MLandIoT_core.pem.key file to your home folder which is: /home/upsquared

-Copy the software zip file to /home/nuc-user/
+Copy the software zip file to /home/upsquared/

 From the downloads folder on your computer run:

 ```
-scp MLandIoT_core.pem.crt nuc-user@your_device_ip:/home/nuc-user
+scp MLandIoT_core.pem.crt upsquared@your_device_ip:/home/upsquared
-scp MLandIoT_core.pem.key nuc-user@your_device_ip:/home/nuc-user
+scp MLandIoT_core.pem.key upsquared@your_device_ip:/home/upsquared
-scp greengrass-linux-x86-64-1.5.x.tar.gz nuc-user@your_device_ip:/home/nuc-user
+scp greengrass-linux-x86-64-1.5.x.tar.gz upsquared@your_device_ip:/home/upsquared
 ```

-When asked for a password use “root”, the password for nuc-user on the gateway
+When asked for a password use “root”, the password for upsquared on the gateway

 Windows users please use Filezilla as shown earlier.